-This tire swivel has 3 prongs to help prevent chains from tangling.
-Our commercial tire swivel a rubber boot to prevent fingers from being pinched.
-The plate is 4 ½ ” x 2 15/16” with four 9/16” holes that are 3” x 1 9/16” center to center.
-It hangs down 8 1/2″ from pipe.
-Powder coated in a bright red finish.
-You can use the A6500 – A6000 or the A5725 for this.
-This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
-Some conditions may require replacement sooner.
-Tensile strength is 16300 lbs.
+This is a heavy duty tire swivel designed for commercial use.
+It has 3 prongs to prevent chains from tangling and a rubber boot to protect fingers from being pinched.
+The plate is 4 1/2″ x 2 15/16″ with two 9/16″ holes that are 3″ x 1 9/16″ center to center and comes with a top plate to attach it to a playset.
+The swivel is powder coated in a bright red finish and can be used with A6500, A6000, or A5725.
+It hangs down 8 1/2″ from the wood frame and has a tensile strength of 16300 lbs.
+This product should last 2 years in harsh conditions and up to 5 years in optimal conditions, although some conditions may require replacement sooner.

 **Installation, Safe Use and Maintenance Instructions**

 IMPORTANT: Please read for important information.
 In this material we have tried to provide some requirements stated in the CPSC Handbooks, ASTM F2373-11, F1487-11 and F1148-09.
 However, we in no way intend for this to be a complete list of requirements.
 Also these publications are updated frequently with changes therefore, you should read these publications yourself to determine if any part or installation could prove a danger to a child.

 To help keep children safe from harm, review installation and maintenance instructions before installing equipment.
 These are located in the description of every product on our website. www.americanswing.com Download and print these instructions and keep in a safe place.
 Our website also has a “Product Testing Information” page.
 All products are tested for lead, phthalates and tensile strength.
 You can also call us at 1-800-433-2573 for more information or see http://www.cpsc.gov/cpscpub/pubs/325.pdf.